intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ### results/pipeline0.log sample:

-The output in results/pipeline0.log file is listing FPS (frames per second) during pipeline run.
-See below as a snap shot of the output, this list will keep on growing as the pipeline is still running, you may call ./stop_all_docker_containers.sh to stop the pipeline and all running containers.
+The output in results/pipeline0.log file lists FPS (frames per second) during pipeline run.
+Below is a sample snapshot of the log file:

 ```text
 27.34